AlvesThales/shopping-basket-app/README.md

 The docker-compose file will do all the job and start the application at the url http://localhost:4200.

-The backend may start before the database is running, so it may be necessary to restart it once.
+The backend may start before the database is running, so it may be necessary to restart only the backend container once.

 To stop the application just execute the following command:
 ```shell